Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

  - The All-Imprisoning Commonwealth "Democracy" of "Not-"Authoritarianism whose Violent Nationalists are Very Happy People who have Certainly Never Committed Genocide -
 	 - The Basic
+		 - They completely reject serenity, despite which they want to have kids constantly, a determination that they're willing to enforce with the authority of the government.
+As they're willing to enforce everything else with the authority of the government.
+If left to run completely unchecked, they install all-monitoring omnipresent surveillance, and god save you if they catch you being unhappy about it.
+Unhappy people might be serial killers.
+		 - Their society has a problem with would-be serial killers for some reason.
+If they were to loosen their grasp, the consequences would be terrible.
+Nobody knows what's wrong.
+		 - They consider themselves the antidote to corruption even as they admit that their society is also corrupt.
+God save you if you get on the wrong side of *their* criminals, because *their* criminals exist on the empowered side of their surveillance grid, and anyone who opposes the Commonwealth's criminals is clearly a criminal themselves.
+The omnipresent surveillance grid can prove it!
+		 - They talk about rehabilitation, but their system of omnipresent surveillance doesn't *talk* about itself.
+It doesn't operate openly, since that would result in it being successfully evaded.
+It doesn't directly challenge people on what they did wrong.
+It just treats people as presumptive criminals who better be superheroes if they want to survive.
+		 - They consider themselves the *only* scientific subculture, except *maybe*, very reluctantly, the Panarchic Informalists.
+Everyone else is some kind of primitive subsapient parrot who never thinks of anything new.
+		 - All this, and they're the most fun society!
+The purpose to life is to be happy!
+Lets throw a party!
+Can't you just feel the absolute liberation?
+Big sister only clenches her fist because you *enjoy* it!
+		 - Oh, and they plan out their kids' lives before they're born.
+Knowing the minds of people who haven't been born yet is just another part of their sciences.
+Can't you just imagine the joyous childhoods of kids born to parents who reject serenity, always want to have fun, *and* believe that they deserve absolute control?
+You better imagine a lot of that, because these people have lots of kids.
+They think mandatory reproduction is a really good thing.
 	 - The Value of Immortality
+		 - If it weren't for the ethical issues of farming prison planets to extract a few people who an all-powerful corrupted surveillance grid decides are virtuous, I'd be enthusiastic about the Commonwealth Consensus.
+The problem is that the sociopaths who run their subculture try to reject immortality for almost everyone.
+They build massive populations to extract marginal numbers of saints, while wishing death on everyone else.
+		 - Some of these people are good cops, but not as many of them as think of themselves as good cops.
+Some of these people are good scientists, but not as many of them as think of themselves as good scientists.
+Some of these people are really fun, but not as many as think of themselves as really fun.
+A lot of these people are discarded as disappointments, and their "extremely happy" society suffers from outbreaks of suicidal violence courtesy of its rejectees.
+		 - The people who do survive all of this are absolute gems, and immortality does them a great service.
+But at what cost?
 	 - The View on Collapse
+		 - The Commonwealth Consensus doesn't collapse!
+They think that the fall of their system of government would be the fall of society forever.
+So it... doesn't fall.
+Supposedly.
+It just sort of slumps.
+A lot.
+They cling together and shuttle talent around.
+I mean sure, the afterparty can be a drain, but things always get going again.
 	 -  The Stereotype
+		 -  Smart happy blood cultists doing what their parents told them.
+If they can.
+While they can.
+Holding up all of galactic society as the only civilized people.
+So *happy*.
 	 - The Rebellion (Imperial)

  - The Panarchic Purist-Preservationists -